COMP5241-2526Sem1/groupproject-team_3/TECHNICAL_REPORT_GUIDE.md

 - **Student Enrollment**: A streamlined process for bulk-adding students by uploading a CSV file.
 - **Activity Creation**:
     - **Manual Mode**: Teachers have fine-grained control to define questions and options.
-    - **AI-Assisted Mode**: Teachers can input raw text or upload a document (PDF, TXT).
+    - **AI-Assisted Mode**: Teachers can input raw text or upload a document (PDF, PPT).
 The system's `genai_service` communicates with the OpenAI API to automatically generate relevant questions, options, and key points based on the provided context.
 - **Results Analysis**: A detailed view for each activity shows all student responses, scores, and AI-generated feedback.

 ### 4.4.
 Student Module